Walpack Center & Van Campen Inn NJ

 Walpack Center NJ is an authentic example of a local valley village.
 Now used for park housing, storage, and offices, its commercial and social life have dwindled, but it retains many original structures, including the village church, in a virtually unaltered 19th century landscape.
 The village's Main (and only) Street intersects NPS Rt.
 615 about 4 miles south of Peters Valley NJ.

-Walpack Historical Society maintains an office and small museum in the old village post office (above, right).
-For hours and more information, contact the society at (973) 948-6671.
-Additional information on the village is contained in the park bulletin on
+Walpack Historical Society maintains an office and small museum alongside the old village post office.
+For hours and more information, contact the society at (973) 948-4903.
+Additional information on the village is contained in the park bulletin on Military Trail. (pdf file)

 Van Campen Inn